antonino-feitosa/Powers/src/README.md

 # TODO

 - [x] Migrate to js to use prototype based inheritance.
-- [] Refactor removing references to Point.
+- [x] Refactor removing references to Point.
 The world is a one dimensional array using the index as keys.
-- [] Refactor render message (move to Main accessing Context).
+- [x] Refactor render message (move to Main accessing Context).
-- [] Refactor using interfaces.
-- [] Fix Dijkstra Map.
+- [x] Fix Dijkstra Map.